-We further used an MVPA approach to investigate the time course of face processing and examine how extraction of face familiarity information evolves over time during stimulus presentation and decision making.
+We further used an MVPA approach to investigate the time course of face processing and examine how extraction of face familiarity information evolves over time during stimulus presentation and prior to response.
 While several studies have investigated the time course of face perception using MVPA in humans (Dobs et al, 2019; Ambrus et al., 2018), none have adopted the wide range of face familiarity levels that we used in an active face recognition task.
-Our analyses show a gradual increase in decoding accuracy after stimulus onset and before decision.
-Decoding accuracy was proportional to the amount of sensory evidence- i.e. the higher the sensory evidence (high coherence levels), the higher the decoding accuracy.
+Our analyses show a gradual increase in decoding accuracy after stimulus onset and before response.
+Decoding accuracy was proportional to the amount of sensory evidence i.e. the higher the sensory evidence (high coherence levels), the higher the decoding accuracy.
 Interestingly, we showed that the decoding accuracy reaches its maximum ~100 ms before subjects’ expressing their decisions (key press).
-These results are direct evidence for sensory evidence accumulation and decision making processes during face processing in humans, which are consistent with previously reported data in monkey and recent single-trial ERP studies (Kelly et al., 2013; Hanks and Summerfield, 2017; Philiastides et al., 2006; Philiastides and Sajda, 2006; Shadlen and Newsome, 2001).
-Our MVPA approach also summarized the results of our neural data for face familiarity showing that the decoding accuracy for familiar faces are higher than unfamiliar faces, with its maximum for self and personally familiar faces while the lower for control and famous faces.
+These results provide direct evidence for sensory evidence accumulation and decision making processes during face processing in humans, which are consistent with previously reported data in monkey and recent single-trial ERP studies (Kelly et al., 2013; Hanks and Summerfield, 2017; Philiastides et al., 2006; Philiastides and Sajda, 2006; Shadlen and Newsome, 2001).
+Confirming our univariate ERP analyses, our MVPA approach also showed that the decoding accuracy for familiar faces are higher than unfamiliar faces, with its maximum for self and personally familiar faces while the lower for control and famous faces.
 Moreover, the significant correlation between MVPA and behavioral results show a direct relationship between neural representation and behavioral outcomes, a result that has not been reported previously for familiar face processing.
 One factor that might be concerning in any MVPA approach is the fact that low-level features (image statistics) could explain the decoding accuracy and provide misleading results.
 To address this issue, we used an RSA-based correlational analysis to remove these effects by partialling out the relevant low-level features from neural data.
 Our RSA analysis showed that even after partialling out the effect of low level features, the representation for personally familiar and self faces are better than unfamiliar ones.